 Saffron Walden Museum We are a family friendly museum where you can have fun exploring ancient history, natural history, local history and world cultures.
 We have an archaeological sandpit, where you can come and excavate, animals to stroke, microscopes to peep through, fossils, quizzes and much, much more.

-Blackwater Leisure Centre - boasts a superb leisure pool, incorporating the challenging Jungle River ride, a fun flume ride, lazy river ride, a safe swimming area for children and novelty bubble pool!
+Blackwater Leisure Centre - boasts a superb leisure pool incorporating a fun flume ride, a safe swimming area for children and novelty bubble pool!
 Plus separate Baby Pool for our youngest visitors and lane swimming provided.

 Woodup Pool A very basic salt water bathing pool with an area of sand at one end.
 Open May to September.
 It should be noted they do not have lifeguards.
 Free to use!